faisalramdan17/sheet_localization_generator/README.md

-# Flutter Google Sheet localizations generator
+# Flutter Google Sheet Localizations Generator

 Generates a localizations delegate from an online Google Sheet file.